vincentcasseau/vincentcasseau.github.io/how-tos-cfd-dev/how-tos-cfd-dev-initial-conditions.md

 X_O2      0.21;
 ```

+When both species mass and molar fractions are given in a time folder, the simulation will (re)start using the species mass fractions.

 ### 2.1 Non-catalytic wall
 A non-catalytic wall BC can be set-up using the <dictval>zeroGradient</dictval> wall boundary type